Bixa orellana: Cultivation

 Bixa orellana grows easily in subtropical to tropical climates, in frost-free regions sheltered from cool winds.
 It prefers year-round moisture, good drainage, and moderately fertile soil in full sun or partial shade.
 It can be propagated from seed and cuttings.
 Cutting-grown plants flower at a younger age than seedlings.

 The main commercial producers of B. orellana are countries in Latin America (specifically Peru, Brazil and Mexico), which constitute 60% of total world production followed by Africa (27% of total world production) and Asia (12% of total world production).
 Production statistics are not usually available and would not provide a reliable guide to international trade, since many of the producing countries use significant quantities domestically (e.g., Brazil is a large producer and consumer, needing additional imports).
-Annual world production of dried annatto seed at the beginning of the 21st century was estimated at about 10,000 tons, of which 7,000 tons enter international trade.
+Annual world production of dried annatto seed at the beginning of the 21st century was estimated at 10,000 tons, of which 7,000 tons enter international trade.
 Peru is the largest exporter of annatto seed, annually about 4,000 tons; Brazil the largest producer, with about 5,000 tons.
 Kenya exports annually about 1,500 tons annatto seed and extracts and is the second-largest exporter, after Peru.
-Côte d'Ivoire and Angola are also exporters.
+Côte d'Ivoire, Angola, and the Philippines are also exporters.

 Industrial uses

 Before synthetic dyes revolutionized industry, Bixa orellana (which is the only plant to produce the pigment bixin) was planted commercially.
 The pigment is extracted from the pericarp of the seeds through use of alkaline water, vegetable oil, or organic solvents.

 The annatto pigment has global economic significance, as it is one of the most widely used natural dyes to color food, cosmetics and pharmaceutical products.
-It is used commonly in foods because the coloring does not alter the flavor and is not toxic.
+It is used commonly in foods because the coloring does not alter the flavor and is not toxic, though it may trigger allergic reactions in those who are sensitive.
 It is mainly used to dye ice cream, meats, dairy products (cheeses, butter and margarine) and condiments.
 Cosmetic products include lipstick, hair coloring products, nail polish, soaps, lacquers and paints.